Brave Robot ice cream launches as the first brand from the Perfect Day-backed Urgent Company – TechCrunch

 Those innovations help The Urgent Company not only become more sustainable, but give the company the ability to move products into the market more quickly, according to Kollessoff.

-With only eight full-time members of the Urgent Company staff it managed to shepherd its ice cream business from inception to product launch within a three-month timeframe according to Kollessoff.
+With only eight full-time members of The Urgent Company staff, it managed to shepherd its ice cream business from inception to product launch within a three-month time frame, according to Kollessoff.

 So Brave Robot will be launching with a direct to consumer pitch for its dairy-replacement pints of ice cream for a $5.99 price point.
 Initially available to customers in the California region, any number of buyers are talking to the company, Kollessoff said.
 “We’ll be on store shelves through the next month.
 Working with a national broker… we will have a direct to consumer platform as well.”

 Before anything could happen with bringing a product to commercial scale, Kollessoff said he had to go through a rigorous process of testing the product — with his kids.
 At one point, there were 400 pints of ice cream in the Kollessoff freezer.
-He and his team whittled the initial over thirty flavors of ice cream and settled on a core group of eight.
+He and his team whittled the initial more than 30 flavors of ice cream and settled on a core group of eight.

 They include: Vanilla, A Lot of Chocolate, Vanilla ‘N Cookies, Buttery Pecan, PB ‘N Fudge, Blueberry Pie, Hazelnut Chocolate Chunk and Raspberry White Truffle.